Polymorphic Light Eruption

 Also often referred to as sun allergy or sun sickness, Polymorphic Light Eruption (PLE) is a skin rash that’s triggered by exposure to natural or artificial UV light – that is, sunlight or sun beds and tanning lamps.
 It’s thought to be an allergic reaction between UV light – both UVA and UVB rays – and proteins in the skin.

-Experts believe PLE affects up to 15 percent of the UK population, which makes it a fairly common problem (more women are thought to be affected than men).
-It usually starts before you reach the age of 30 and can run in families – according to the NHS, around 20 percent of people with PLE have another family member affected.
+Experts believe PLE affects up to 15 percent of the UK population, which makes it a fairly common problem (two to three times more women are thought to be affected than men (i)).
+It usually starts between the ages of 20 and 40 and can run in families – according to the NHS, around 20 percent of people with PLE have another family member affected (ii).
 You can also have PLE whatever your skin type, though it’s thought people with fair skin are more commonly affected.

 What are the symptoms?